scilla/voice-transcription/README.md

 - Detect if the file is an MP4 and extract audio to an MP3 using `ffmpeg`.
 - Check audio duration and split into chunks if longer than the model limit.
 - Call OpenAI's model to produce a diarized JSON response.
-- Save segment lines and the full transcript to `transcription.txt` in the project root.
+- Save segment lines and the full transcript to `output/<source-name>.txt`.
+The folder is created automatically if missing.

-After completion you'll see segmented output printed to the terminal and a saved `transcription.txt` file.
+After completion you'll see the segmented output printed to the terminal and find the transcript under `output/` with the same base filename as the source.

 ## Notes on behavior